 - Disney’s Animal Kingdom Lodge houses a diverse collection of African art sure to impress amateurs and aficionados alike.
 Sculptures and carvings throughout the resort tell stories that help familiarize guests with Africa and its diverse countries and regions.
 Among the art is the 16-foot-tall Igbo Ijele mask, a piece created and exported by the Igbo people of Nigeria specifically for use in the lodge.

 - Guests can slurp a sandwich at the 50’s Prime Time Café at Disney’s Hollywood Studios where peanut butter and jelly take yummy milkshake form.
 At this fabulous 1950s kitchenette, the servers holler for guests to take their seats among Formica tables, pull-down lamps and knickknacks, checking in periodically to make sure each person eats their veggies and cleans their plate.
 Wash it down with a PB&J shake.

 - A popular place to take a break at Epcot is Club Cool, where guests can savor complimentary samples of Coca-Cola products from countries around the world including China, Israel, Italy and Costa Rica.

 - Coca-Cola products are available for purchase, including Frozen Coke, Style My Coke (contour bottle wrappers) and an array of merchandise.

 - The Dole Whip, sold at Aloha Isle in Adventureland at Magic Kingdom, combines pineapple soft serve in a delectable swirl with either vanilla or chocolate ice cream.
-The tasty, fruit-flavored treat can also be ordered with pineapple chunks or as a dole whip float, all sinfully sweet for a mid-day cool-down, and each for $5 or less.
+The tasty, fruit-flavored treat can also be ordered with pineapple chunks or as a Dole whip float, perfect for a mid-day cool-down, and each for $6 or less.